 During my time of study at the National Sports Academy, I attended department conferences, scientific workshops and conferences with the participation of delegates from around the world, all of which were of great interest to me.

-In 2013 I moved to London, (UK), and started working for the Elite Gymnastics Academy CIC.
+In 2013 I moved to London, (United Kingdom), and started working as a gymnastics coach.
 My first publication, entitled 'Assessment of the Physical Development of Pre-school and Primary school Children practising Artistic Gymnastics', appeared in the Bulgarian journal 'Sport & Science' in the same year.

 In 2014, I started improving the methodology from my previous studies, as well as building the foundation of my proposed project for a Doctoral Dissertation.
 The next year I sent my project to the National Sports Academy in Sofia, and in July 2015 I was officially enrolled for a three-year higher education course, leading to a PhD degree.
 I started conducting my PhD research in London, and my supervisor and I published another article which appeared in the 'African Journal for Physical Activity and Health Sciences', in 2016.